MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-build-tune-hybrid-search-python.md

 In this task, you apply the cheapest optimizations in order and record what each one does to the request charge.

-> [!NOTE]
-> The container holds 295 vectors, and the `diskANN` index takes effect only once at least 1,000 vectors are indexed.
+> &#128221; The container holds 295 vectors, and the `diskANN` index takes effect only once at least 1,000 vectors are indexed.
 Every similarity and hybrid query in this exercise runs a full scan instead, so the results are correct and the request charges are not representative of production.
 Read the numbers as a comparison between two queries in the same container rather than as a capacity figure.

 1. Restore the unweighted `TOP 5` hybrid query from task 4, with the original shopper phrase and terms.
 Run it and record its request charge as your baseline.